Different Times (musical): Productions

 The 1972 Broadway production was written and directed by Michael Brown, who also supplied the music and lyrics.
 It was choreographed by Todd Jackson, scenic design and costume design by David Guthrie, lighting design by Martin Aronstein and his partner Lawrence Metzler.
 It starred Karin Baker, Mary Jo Catlett, Candace Cooke, Ronnie DeMarco, Dorothy Frank, Patti Karr, Joe Masiell, Terry Nicholson, Joyce Nolen, Mary Bracken Phillips, Jamie Ross, Sam Stoneburner, David Thomé, Barbara Williams, and Ronald Young.
-In 1987, the original cast reassembled to make a recording that was issued on the Painted Smiles label.
+In 1987, the original cast reassembled to make a recording that was issued on Painted Smiles Records.